 - The use of wind instruments will generally be permitted if all health and safety protection measures are observed (physical distancing, increased cleaning and disinfection). - Considering the amount of time required to clean wind instruments, an instrument should be loaned to one student at a time for a period of several weeks (time block).
 This instrument should then be cleaned under the supervision of the music educator before being loaned to another student. - Additional details will be provided to the schools and music educators concerned as to the respective cleaning method to follow for each wind instrument. - Students should be arranged so that they are not directly facing each other. - Students should maintain a physical distance of at least two (2) metres (including instrument) and ideally four (4) metres when possible when using a wind instrument or participating in other musical activities.
-The duration of instrument activities should be limited to 30 minutes. - If distancing and cleaning measures cannot be followed, wind instruments will not be permitted for use.
+If distancing and cleaning measures cannot be followed, wind instruments will not be permitted for use.